Partition games: A review of take-and-break in relation with cut

 The partition game {\sc cut} is a pure-break game in two senses.
 The first meaning is that they have no special rule which restricts the type of breaking possible, in contrast with for example {\sc grundy's game} (a split must result in unequal heap sizes), {\sc couples are forever} (any split into two parts is possible, except if the heap is $H_2$).
 Secondly there is no ``taking'', \emph{i.e.} no subtraction of tokens is possible at any stage of play.

 As noted already in going from {\sc octal} to {\sc hexadecimal}, allowing a heap to be split into three parts may significantly change the behavior of the $\mathcal{G}$-sequence.
 In the current paper, we have explored how the $\mathcal{G}$-sequences behave when increasing the number of possible splits of a heap.
 As one might expect that the complexity of this generalization also increases accordingly, we have chosen to focus on the arguably most natural class of break games, namely \emph{break-without-take}, \emph{i.e.} games where it is never allowed to remove tokens from the disjunctive sum of heaps.
 The total number of beans in the heaps remain the same until the end of play.
 If the game starts with a large number $n$, then the game proceeds by finding finer and finer partitions of this number, until no more refinement is possible.
-The sum of the components remains the same throughout each stage of play.

 Theorem~\ref{lem:ericslemma} means that partition games are somehow closer to {\sc hexadecimal} than {\sc octal}.
 This is not so surprising, by the possibility of an extra cut in {\sc hexadecimal}.
 Moreover, we note that partition games form particular instances of {\sc take-and-break}.